 We've learned we know Hillary committed crimes.

-sources that put together the Clint paid for dossier even he said in an interrogatory in Great Britain under oath oh this is just raw intelligence maybe 50-50 I never said it was a hundred percent uh as it relates to the dossier but that became the bulk to use the Grassley Graham memo of the of the application for the first Pfizer warrant and the three subsequent Pfizer warrants the last one signed by Rod Rosenstein.
+I never said it was 100% as it relates to the dossier, but that became the bulk, to use the Grassley-Graham memo, of the application for the first FISA warrant and the three subsequent FISA warrants, the last one signed by Rod Rosenstein.

 And then they never told the judge either that she paid for it.

-Well look I'm gonna surprise you for a second I'm actually beginning to feel optimistic that America is once again going to prove how deeply it's committed to the rule of law, and we are going to root out all of these scoundrels,
+I'm actually beginning to feel optimistic that America is once again going to prove how deeply it's committed to the rule of law.

-and a number of them are going to end up in jail, and we are going to vindicate the idea that the rule of law is at the heart of being American, and that enforcing the Constitution is the key to America's continued freedom.
+And we are going to vindicate the idea that the rule of law is at the heart of being American, and that enforcing the Constitution is the key to America's continued freedom.

-And I think that uh the election of Trump and the degree to which the Clintons could no longer sustain the corruption may be one of the great turning points in American history.
+And I think that the election of Trump and the degree to which the Clintons could no longer sustain the corruption may be one of the great turning points in American history.

-And I can just feel and you have the same thing, because you've done more than any other single person to cover this in detail as it unfolded, uh, and you know that gradually you're seeing out of the mist all sorts of facts come together in a way where there are even brief moments now where the New York Times and the Washington Post have to report them.
+And you know that gradually you're seeing out of the mist all sorts of facts come together in a way where there are even brief moments now where the New York Times and the Washington Post have to report them.

 I will tell you it has been a difficult task because when we first announced on Hannity the television program, it was Sarah Carter and John Solomon.

-That didn't work out, so they now deviated, and they basically have every show on cable co-hosted by Stormy Daniels attorney.
+That didn't work out, so they now deviated, and they basically have every show on cable co-hosted by Stormy Daniels' attorney.

 And in the meantime, I believe this is the biggest abuse of power and corruption scandal in American history.